 One of the key components for your consideration when purchasing a luxury watch is the movement which acts as the driving force behind its motion and people are often astounded by just how much craftsmanship and precision is required to manufacture the movements on timepieces from the likes of Patek Phillipe and Jaeger LeCoultre.

-There is a vast array of movements when it comes to luxury watches and this is something that you realise for yourself when it comes to picking out the right timepiece for you.
+There is a vast array of movements when it comes to luxury watches and this is something that you realize for yourself when it comes to picking out the right timepiece for you.

 When one talks about high-end luxury timepieces, the most common movements that you will come across include: